 \subsection{IgSEG Methods and Attacking Baselines}

 \textbf{\emph{IgSEG Methods}}.
-On the VIST-E dataset and LSMDC-E dataset, we reimplement three IgSEG methods according to official open-source codes or settings in the original papers.
-The three IgSEG models are selected to prove the effectiveness of the proposed IgSEG adversarial attack model. \textbf{Seq2Seq}~\cite{luong2015effective} is an attention based model with stacked RNNs. \textbf{Transformer}~\cite{vaswani2017attention} is a parallel model based solely on attention mechanism.
+To prove the effectiveness of the proposed multimodal adversarial attack method for IgSEG models, we select Seq2Seq~\cite{luong2015effective}, Transformer~\cite{vaswani2017attention}, MGCL~\cite{huang2021igseg}, and MMT~\cite{xue2022mmt} as the target models.
+On the VIST-E dataset and LSMDC-E dataset, we reimplement four IgSEG methods based on the official open source codes or settings in the original papers, where we apply four widely-used automatic: BLEU~\cite{papineni2002bleu}, METEOR~\cite{banerjee2005meteor}, CIDEr~\cite{vedantam2015cider}, and ROUGE-L~\cite{lin2004rouge} to evaluate the three IgSEG models.
+The reproducible results are reported in Table~\ref{tab:original_IgSEG_models}.
+Compared the actual results of running with the report results in the papers, we can observe that the results of the four IgSEG models on two datasets are close to the report results in the paper~\cite{huang2021igseg, xue2022mmt}, which demonstrates the IgSEG models we attack are normal.
+The four IgSEG models as follows: \begin{itemize} \item \textbf{Seq2Seq}~\cite{luong2015effective} is an attention-based model with stacked RNNs, which utilizes two attentional mechanisms for neural machine translation, where the global attention always looks at all source positions and the local one only attends to a subset of source positions at a time.
+To adapt to the IgSEG task, we concatenate textual and visual features as its inputs. \item \textbf{Transformer}~\cite{vaswani2017attention} is a parallel model based solely on the attention mechanism and is widely used in text generation tasks.